ericlearning/ericlearning.github.io/docs/_posts/2021-08-23-introduction.markdown

 {% include introduction/interactive_demo.html %}<br/>
 ## Blog Schedule

-This blog will aim to post at minimum two posts per month, although this may vary depending on my schedule, or the COVID situation of the future.
+This blog will aim to post at minimum two posts per month, although this may vary depending on my schedule.